gasmod/gas-log/README.md

 ## DI Integration

-Register a logger in the Gas DI container so services can receive it via constructor injection:
+Register a logger in the Gas DI container by passing the constructor function to `gas.WithService`:

 ```go
 package main